FACULTY GOVERNANCE OF THE USP

 USP Core Team

-The Associate Director for Student Success and the Assistant Director for Civic Engagement are full-time academic staff members who oversee course scheduling, manage peer mentors, coordinate community engagement and have many other roles.
+The Academic Program Manager for Student Success and the Outreach Program Manager for Civic Engagement are full-time academic staff members who oversee course scheduling, manage peer mentors, coordinate community engagement and have many other roles.

-The USP Administrator and Course Scheduling & Financial Specialist are part-time University Staff members who support USP outreach, events, budgeting, and course scheduling.
+The USP Financial Specialist is a part-time University Staff member who supports USP outreach, events, budgeting, and course scheduling.

 USP leadership benefits from frequent meetings with a number of advisory groups.
 While only the Faculty Senate Committee on the USP has governance powers over the USP, all of these groups are crucial in maintaining the program, from its day to day implementation to its larger programmatic and pedagogical aspects.

 Includes students who have experienced the USP and can reflect on its strengths and weaknesses from the student point of view.